marionlamoureux/CML_LLM_Chatbot_Augmented_with_Ent_Data/README.md

 The project is organized with the following folder structure:
 ```
 .
-├── code/                                 # Backend scripts, and notebooks needed to create project artifacts
+├── code/                                 # Backend scripts needed to create project artifacts
-      ├───0_session-resource-validation/  # Script for checking CML workspace requirements
+      ├───0_session-resource-validation/  # Script for checking CML workspace reqs
-      ├───1_session-install-deps/         # Setup script for installing python dependencies
+      ├───1_session-install-deps/         # Script for installing python dependencies
-      ├───2_job-download-models/          # Setup scripts for downloading pre-trained models
+      ├───2_job-download-models/          # Scripts for downloading pre-trained models
-      ├───3_job-populate-vectordb/        # Setup scripts for init and pop a vector database with context docs
+      ├───3_job-populate-vectordb/        # Scripts for init and pop a vector db with context docs
-      ├───4_app/                          # Backend scripts for launching app and making reqs to local pre-trained models
+      ├───4_app/                          # Scripts for launching app and making reqs to local pre-trained models
-      ├───utils/                          # Python module for functions used for interacting with pre-trained models
+      ├───utils/                          # Python module for functions used for i/a with pre-trained models
 ├── data/                                 # Sample documents to use to context retrieval
 ├── images/
 ├── README.md